bona-anselm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **7-everybody**
 This script adds execution permission to the owner, the group owner and the other users to the specified file

+**8-James_Bond**
+This script gives owner and gruop no permissions but gives other users all permissions